Optimizing PyTorch Inference with LLM-Based Multi-Agent Systems: Experimental Setup

 In our evaluation, we consider two related cost metrics: LLM query count and monetary cost.
 The LLM query count, used in prior works such as METR \cite{metr2025kernel}, is simple to track, while budget-conscious users may prioritize the monetary cost of queries.

 The publicly available METR results represent the best LLM-generated code from multiple runs, each with a 300-query budget, using different LLMs like o1, Claude 3.5 Sonnet, gpt-4o, and o3-mini-high.
 In comparison, we use Gemini 2.5 Pro/Flash to focus on the efficacy of multi-agent techniques on a single SOTA model.
-Gemini 2.5 Pro is used throughout the work, except in the case of cheap EFA, which uses Gemini 2.5 Flash for the EFA.
+Gemini 2.5 Pro is used throughout the work, with exceptions being: cheap EFA ablation (Gemini 2.5 Flash for EFA), PIKE-B using OpenAI gpt-oss-120b, and PIKE-B using OpenAI o3-mini-high.
+Using o3-mini-high gives us the closest comparison possible with METR, as this is the best model METR uses in their publicly available solutions.

 For each benchmark run, our current PIKE implementation operates under a fixed budget of 300 queries for all agents, including EFA and IBA.
 This aligns with the METR budget, noting that our single 300-query runs are compared against the best results from 4 or more METR runs of 300 queries each.
-A 300-query run corresponds to approximately \$30-50 per task.
-All tasks in our Level 3-pike experiments exceed \$25 given this budget, and \$50 for Level 5.
+A 300-query run corresponds to approximately \$30-50 per task using Gemini 2.5 Pro.
+All tasks in our Level 3-pike experiments exceed \$25 given this budget, and \$50 for Level 5 (excluding non-Gemini runs).
 These amounts are comparable to the \$20 budget used in METR.
 All dollar amounts in this work are in USD; as of this writing, Gemini 2.5 Pro input/output prices are \$1.25/\$10.00 per 1M tokens and Gemini 2.5 Flash prices are \$0.30/\$2.50 per 1M tokens, respectively \cite{geminipricing}.